Firstly let's clarify what Gamification is defined as:

 Gamification refers to “a design process through which game elements are added to existing nongame systems” (Landers, 2019, p.
 137).
 For example, a learning program can be gamified by creating a leader board to visually display learners’ performance on a learning task to motivate and increase academic achievement (Landers & Landers, 2014).
 With game-based assessments, in contrast to gamification, “there is no gamification either because no pre-existing system is altered, yet a game is the result” (Landers, 2019, p.
 138).
 For example, cognitive assessments can be redesigned so that mini-games are the basic test elements (Revelian, 2021).

-Even though gamification and game-based assessment have important implications, their transformative potential could be lost if not properly designed or psychometrically validated (Landers, 2019a).
-JVR considers Cognify to be a strong theoretically informed, well designed, and valid measure of cognitive ability.
+Our popular assessment Cognify is a strong theoretically informed, well designed, and valid measure of cognitive ability.
 The “game thinking” benefits of this game-based versus more traditional measures of cognitive ability include (Revelian, 2021):

 1. Employees were more likely to: hold a positive impression of an organisation if it used Cognify, recommend an organisation if it used Cognify, and accept a job offer at an organisation if it used Cognify.
 Game-based assessments can enhance the employer brand of organisations, thereby attracting the best pool of candidates locally and worldwide.